 Over a period of six years, the average net price paid by all freshmen at Regent University has remained about the same, shifting by an average of only 0.0% per year.

-Is Net Price at Regent Below Average?
+Net Price at Regent Compared to Average

 Financial Aid Packages Vary From Year to Year

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?